LiuPeng-NGP/LiuPeng-NGP.github.io/README.md

 #### Attention please: I am looking for a <font color=red>research assistant job</font> related to my research interests.
 I sincerely hope to have the opportunity to <font color=red>do some meaningful work and publish papers on top conferences</font>.

-**Vision:** In a long run, I believe that the real artificial intelligence will come true, and it will emancipate the productive forces, let people have a better life.
+**Vision:** In a long run, I believe that the real artificial intelligence will come true, which will liberate productivity and enable people to live better lives.
 I would like to devote myself to the research on artificial intelligence.

 **Education:**
 - [Hebei University of Technology](https://eweb.hebut.edu.cn/)